ogobrecht/console/README.md

 ## Features

-- Easy to install - works with or without a context
+- Easy to install
+  - Works with or without a context
+  - Has a single installation script (can be installed and tested on apex.oracle.com)
 - Easy to use
   - Save to run in production without configuration
     - Errors are always logged